adamkrogh/goodreads-dotnet/README.md

 The list of API methods that will (hopefully) be supported soon.

-- comment.list — List comments on a subject.
 - list.book — Get the listopia lists for a given book.
 - rating.create — Like a resource.
 - rating.destroy — Unlike a resource.